selmahassan/DebugDemon---CS370/README.md

 **Description** This directory contains the main code used in our SwooperMarket project.
 This project used the Next.js App Router example project from MUI as a starter template: https://github.com/mui/material-ui/tree/master/examples/material-ui-nextjs-ts

-**Visit this link to access SwooperMarket**: [https://debug-demon-cs-370-git-main-swoopermarket.vercel.app/login](https://debug-demon-cs-370-git-main-swoopermarket.vercel.app/login)

-In the event that the login verification takes a long time to complete, you can visit the website using the following test user information:
-* Username: test.user@emory.edu
-* Password: SwooperMarket123

 **How to Run the Code Locally**